nz-trust-framework/DISTF-reference-architecture/working/DINZ-TOR.md

   2. If ambiguity is not workable, the **Trust Framework Board** will have final editorial authority.

 ### 8. Review
-- These Terms of Reference will be reviewed annually, or earlier if required, by the group and confirmed by the Trust Framework Board.
+- These Terms of Reference will be reviewed when required.